balenaltd/handbook/Basic-tool-setup.md

 * Zendesk
 * [Resin.io Forums Moderator Access](https://forums.resin.io/)

-Please note that Zendesk and Forums moderator access are added when a resineer joins support.
+Please note that Zendesk and Forums moderator access are added right before a resineer joins support.
 If you need it sooner, please let the Ops team know.

 **Last but very important note!
 Please bear in mind that to request and obtain access to any service you need to get in touch with the operations team in the operations flow (r/operations).**